 Hydroprocessing or Hydrogen Addition Technologies

 These processes use a catalyst, high pressure, and Hydrogen-rich atmosphere to break down large molecules into smaller ones like LPG, Naphtha, Kerosene, and distillate.
 Various Hydrogen addition technologies are classified depending on the type of reactor used, e.g. fixed-bed, moving-bed, ebullated-bed, and slurry-bed processes.

 Fixed Bed Residue Hydrocracking is a high conversion process with a conversion of up to 95 % depending upon the technology type and product requirements.
 Vacuum Residue (VR) is heated and injected into the hydrocracking reactor along with Hydrogen gas.
 At high temperature and pressure heavy oil breaks into lighter LPG, Naphtha, Kerosene, and diesel.
 These products are then separated in a fractionation tower.
 Most of the time these products are contamination-free and can be blended with products.
 Hydrocracking can be single or two-stage process dealing with light and heavy vacuum gas oils, heavy coker gas oil, and light cycle oils.

-The Ebullated-bed hydrocracking to process heavy feedstock residues, atmospheric, deasphalted oils, and vacuum residue.
+The Ebullated-bed hydrocracking, processes heavy feedstock residues, atmospheric, deasphalted oils, and vacuum residue.
 These feeds typically contain metals, CCR (Conradson carbon residue), nitrogen, or suspended solids that cause rapid catalyst fouling and contamination.
 Conversion ranging from 50 to 80% depending on feedstock.
 The ebullated bed reactor is the fluidized bed type reactor that utilizes ebullition, or bubbling, to achieve appropriate mixing of liquid and catalyst particles.

 Slurry Hydrocracking Process